Physical Therapy Department

 Q10.
 Can I take prerequisite courses at another institution?

-- If a student’s overall GPA is below a 3.2, a student is advised to retake the course at Utica College in order to impact the cumulative GPA.
+- If a student’s overall GPA is below a 3.2, a student is advised to retake the course at Utica University in order to impact the cumulative GPA.

 Q11.
-Do Advance Placement credits taken in high school count toward prerequisites at Utica College?
+Do Advance Placement credits taken in high school count toward prerequisites at Utica University?

 Matriculating into the DPT program